 What is Nest.js?

-Nest.js is a progressive backend framework built on top of Node.js that provides a structured architecture inspired by Angular.
+Nest.js is a progressive backend framework built on top of Node.js, a cross-platform JavaScript runtime that runs code outside the browser across major operating systems, and provides a structured architecture inspired by Angular.

 Key characteristics: